89 Marlborough was built ca. 1867 for attorney William Everett.

 Richard Rogers was treasurer of the Boott Cotton Mills, and Francis Peabody was president of the American Insurance Company

 By 1880, Richard and Martha Rogers and Francis and Helen Peabody had moved to 88 Marlborough, and 89 Marlborough was once again the home of Jacob and Elizabeth Rogers.
-They continued to live there during the 1885-1886 winter season, after which they moved to a new home they had built at 231 Commonwealth.
+They continued to live there in 1885, but moved during or soon after the 1885-1886 winter season to a new home they had built at 231 Commonwealth (they are listed at both 89 Marlborough and 231 Commonwealth in the 1886 Blue Book).

 On March 15, 1886, 89 Marlborough was purchased from Elizabeth Rogers by Dr. William Norton Bullard, a neurologist, who made it his home and medical office.
 He previously had lived (and maintained his office) at 127 Boylston.
 His brother, Stephen Bullard, lived with him in 1899 and 1900.